Bodera/learnPath_Android/Retrofit_Course/03_1stHandsOn.md

 </resources>
 ```

-5. Now we are going to add the functionalities in the `LoginActivity.java`, above is the code:
+Now we are going to add the functionalities in the `LoginActivity.java`:

 ```java
 package com.example.demogithubapi.activity;